 The search for home

-Adoption can be a highly effective solution to great difficulties in the birth parents’ lives and is often a positive and nourishing experience, giving the child the chance to grow up within a loving family system.
-Adoption offers ways to support a child that may not have been available to the birth parents, either personally or financially.
-In this way it’s an elegant solution to a complex and often urgent or dangerous social problem.
+Adoption can be a highly effective solution to great difficulties in the birth parents’ lives and is often a positive and nourishing experience, giving a child the chance to grow up within a loving family system.
+In this way it offers a way to support a child that may not have been possible for the birth parents, either personally or financially.
+In other words it appears to be an elegant solution to a complex and sometimes urgent problem.

-However, the deepest human need is to belong and this need can create challenging inner questions for those who were adopted: “Who am I?
+However, the deepest human need is to belong and adoption can create challenging inner questions connected to that innate need: “Who am I?
 To whom do I belong?
 Why was I not good enough to keep?
-Where do I belong?
-How do I belong successfully?”
+Where do I belong?”
 These existential questions can resolve, or may linger and limit life, love and the world of work.

 When a child or young adult is adopted in a way that respects and acknowledges the place of their natural birth parents, they can flourish.
 There are many many success stories from many countries and cultures in multiple contexts.

 Additionally, where a child is adopted by parents who either cannot, or choose not to, have their own children, this can be especially settling for the adopted child.

 If the adoptive parents give a place in their hearts to the birth parents who gave their child to them, then the adopted child can hold an inner statement, an inner ‘sentence for life’ something like this: “I have double the resources of others… I am loved twice over.”
 In these circumstances there is much less need to search for completion; they have all the resources they need and can live fully.

 Many adult children of adoptive parents feel like this and do well in life, in love and at work, for when a child is adopted in a way that respects and gives a place to their natural parents they can do well.
 No one is excluded and everyone has a place.

 The system has integrity and so does the child.